LearnLink Blog

 The biggest weakness in Spanish school English programs is conversation.
 Kids spend years filling in grammar exercises and translating sentences but cannot answer "How was your weekend?" without freezing.
 Three things to fix this:

 Topics from the child's life.
 Generic textbook topics ("at the airport", "in a restaurant") are abstract for a 10-year-old.
 Real topics: their pet, their friends at school, the YouTube channel they watch, the video game they play.
-The child has plenty to say — they just need vocabulary support.
+You can find the Best YouTube Channels to Learn English for Kids to find content that actually interests them.

 Voice notes between lessons.
 One useful homework: record 90-second voice notes describing what the child did that day in English.
 Send to the tutor via WhatsApp.
 The tutor sends back corrections and a 60-second reply.
 This doubles practice time without doubling lesson cost.